aaronphillips7493/CLAW/README.md

 Use conda:
 https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html

-Make sure you have snakemake and Biopython installed:
+Make sure you have snakemake and Biopython installed.
+We use Mamba for increased speed:

 a) conda create --name snakemake